Sky Capital fraud case: Types of Investments

 These investments were all unregistered securities, which means that they were not subject to the same level of regulation as publicly traded securities and had fewer regulations.
-This made it easier for Mandell and Harrington to perpetrate the fraud, as they were not required to disclose the risks of the investments.
+This made it easier for Mandell to perpetrate the fraud, as they were not required to disclose the risks of the investments.

-Mandell and Harrington used a variety of high-pressure sales tactics to pressure investors into investing.
+Mandell used a variety of high-pressure sales tactics to pressure investors into investing.
 These tactics included: